This project did not begin as a software idea.

 Twenty years in other people's neighborhoods

-People are far more willing to support one another when they are treated with respect and included from the beginning.
+People are far more willing to support one another when they are treated with respect and included from the very beginning.

+Ironically, during those same years, our subdivision was engaged in a heated debate about creating a formal homeowners association with legal enforcement powers.
+I found myself asking a different question.
 Instead of asking, "How do we enforce compliance?"
-I asked, "How do we build a neighborhood where people naturally want to care for one another?"
+I asked, "How do we build neighborhoods where people naturally want to care for one another?"

 Full circle